 - 1. Knowledge of the penetration rate of these vehicles at a much more granular level (i.e., at the circuit, household, or business/organization level), - 2.
-Knowledge of when customers will charge their vehicles (during the day or at night) and - 3.
-What type of charging will be utilized (base charging, L2 fast charging, advanced L2 charging, or Direct Current Fast Charging (DCFC).
+Knowledge of when customers will charge their vehicles (during the day or at night), and - 3.
+What type of charging will be utilized (base charging, L2 fast charging, advanced L2 charging, or direct current fast charging [DCFC]).

-While advanced metering infrastructure (e.g., smart meters) has enhanced forecasting capabilities at the hourly level, the adoption of electric vehicles is still in its infancy and much can change.
-Interest in electrification of fleets is also growing, with companies such as Amazon, FedEx, and Uber committing to electrify their fleets.
-As of April 2021, there were 48 medium-duty electrified models, 29 heavy-duty models, and 40 bus models available, and these options are expected to grow.
+While advanced metering infrastructure (e.g., smart meters) has enhanced forecasting capabilities at the hourly level, the adoption of electric vehicles is still in its infancy, and much can change.
+Interest in electrification of fleets is also growing, with companies such as Amazon, FedEx, and Uber committing to electrify their fleets (Amazon, n.d.; FedEx, n.d.; Uber, n.d.).
+As of April 2021, there were 48 medium-duty electrified models, 29 heavy-duty models, and 40 bus models available, and these options are expected to grow (MJ Bradley & Associates 2021).

-As the Industrial Heartland continues to transition its grid infrastructure to support EV adoption, the following Figure 4 highlights some central considerations that will impact potential system upgrades.
+As the industrial heartland continues to transition its grid infrastructure to support EV adoption, the following Figure 3 highlights some central considerations that will impact potential system upgrades.